 We begin with our PADI SCUBA diving courses earning an Open Water certification, building on existing skills with Advanced Open Water or Rescue Diver, or obtaining additional specialty certifications.

 Our reef restoration project takes us to Bonaire National Marine Park (BNMP), an International Coral Reef Action Network demonstration site.
 BNMP is a model for conservancy in the Caribbean.
 It protects and cares for the marine environment while balancing commercial use in a responsible way.
 The area encompasses the entire coast of Bonaire.

 We work with the CRF and local experts on water-based service projects relating to the re-population and protection of staghorn coral.
 For four days, our community service work includes assisting underwater to establish the new nursery: planting, harvesting, and mounting new coral to the reef.

 Bonaire has a history of nature preservation and always seeks to find the delicate balance between environmental protection and growth while maintaining nature and culture.
 Taking advantage of a coastline bordered by mangroves, numerous waterfowl come to breed and feed on the island.
 The Flamingo Sanctuary at Pekelmeer is one of the most important breeding grounds for the Southern Caribbean Flamingo population.

 Days that we do not spend underwater, we windsurf and sea-kayak the mangroves and gentle bays of the ocean.
-We head to Washington Slagbaai National Park for eco-hikes, and end our time with one last adventure: sailing Bonaire’s exotic reefs on a 37-foot trimaran.
+We head to Washington Slagbaai National Park for hiking and end our time with one last adventure: sailing Bonaire’s exotic reefs on a 37-foot trimaran.